Introducing my 3D Printer

 Since the ambient temperature inside the enclosure tends to get too warm, I added an extraction fan which triggers at a temperature of 40°C and stops again if the ambient temperature is below 38°C. To achieve the temperature control I simply used a cheap temperature control module.
 It is really easy to install this module, just connect 12V to the module and connect your fan with its own power source.
 The only thing left is to set the temperature.
 You need to make sure that the electronics are either outside of the enclosure or you should actively cool them.
 To ensure the cooling of the electronics there is another 120mm fan in the bottom of the enclosure which blows cool air directly to the electronics.

-I quickly realised that it was too dark inside the enclosure, so after temporarily using a battery powered light I added an LED strip to the frame of the printer.
-To keep up with the additinal power the LEDs draw and to have the possibilty to add more features, I also upgraded the power supply and used a more powerfull one.
+I quickly realised that it was too dark inside the enclosure.
+The next step was adding an LED strip to the frame of the printer.
+To keep up with the additinal power the LEDs draw I also upgraded the power supply.
+With the bigger power supply I also have the possibilty to add more features.

 If you are also interested in getting an Anycubic I3 Mega: